 MELINDA JEAN MYERS is in her fourth season with Lucky Plush Productions, where she has originated roles and toured nationally with Cinderbox 2.0, The Queue, and Trip the Light Fantastic: The Making of SuperStrip.
 Based in Chicago, Melinda is also a dance teacher and choreographer.
 She creates interdisciplinary ensemble works and one-woman cabaret performances.
 Her works have been presented throughout the Midwest, NYC, Germany and South Korea.
 She received her MFA from University of Iowa (2012) and BFA from New York University (2005).
 She was honored to perform and tour internationally with the Trisha Brown Dance Company for four years (2006-2010) and currently re-stages their repertory.

-MEGHANN WILKINSON is in her twelfth season with Lucky Plush Productions, where she has originated roles in Lulu Sleeps, Cinderbox 18, The Sky Hangs Down Too Close, Punk Yankees, The Better Half, Cinderbox 2.0, The Queue, and Trip the Light Fantastic: The Making of SuperStrip, among others.
-She is a former company member of Mordine and Company, and has performed with Smith/Wymore Disappearing Acts, Cie Felix Ruckert, Raizel Performances, and Peter Carpenter Performance Project.
+MEGHANN WILKINSON has been an ensemble member with Lucky Plush Productions since 2004, where she has originated roles in Lulu Sleeps, Cinderbox 18, The Sky Hangs Down Too Close, Punk Yankees, The Better Half, Cinderbox 2.0, The Queue, and Trip the Light Fantastic: The Making of SuperStrip, among others.
+She has also been a recurring ensemble member of The Arrow with The Neo-Futurists.
+She is a former company member of Mordine and Company and has performed in Chicago with Smith/Wymore Disappearing Acts and Peter Carpenter Performance Project.
 Meghann has been a guest teacher and choreographer for Fairbanks Summer Arts Festival, Cecchetti Council of America, and Evanston Dance Ensemble.
 She was Assistant Choreographer for Lookingglass Theatre’s The Great Fire and movement director for Walkabout Theater’s Crow.
+In 2016, Meghann was a participant in Urban Bush Women’s Summer Leadership Institute and completed a certificate in Permaculture Design with Midwest Permaculture.
 Meghann has organized for the Chicago Seminar on Dance and Performance and the Society of Dance History Scholars.
-She has taught at Northwestern University, Dance Center Evanston, and Visceral Dance Chicago, and is currently a part-time faculty member in the dance program at Columbia College Chicago.
+She has taught at Northwestern University, Dance Center Evanston, Thodos Dance Chicago, and Visceral Dance Chicago, as well as national and international master classes with Lucky Plush Productions.
+She is currently a part-time faculty member in the dance and theater programs at Columbia College Chicago.